Integralist/dotfiles/README.md

 adb pull /sdcard/DCIM/Camera/PXL_20260106_093830288.mp4 .
 ```

+> [!IMPORTANT]
+> You MUST authorize the device to have access to your phone.\
+> The first time you run `adb devices` you'll see a pop-up on your phone.\
+> Press to allow your laptop.\
+> Then the device will show as authorized.

 ### Pull all images to external drive

 Files are sorted into year directories based on the filename (e.g.